Private Education Loans

 Borrowers who are eligible for federal loans should consider them before taking out private loans.
 Both types of loans require repayment with interest, but federal loans tend to have lower interest rates, more repayment options and opportunities for loan

 forgiveness.
 The Federal Student AID (FSA) website provides a summary chart of the differences between federal student, federal parent and private loans.

 In order for Virginia’s Student Loan Advocate to address your student loan issue, complete the Student Complaint Form, skipping any questions

 that do not seem relevant to your situation.
 Answer “Yes” to the question about whether your complaint is related to a student loan, and the Student Loan Advocate will follow up with you within 3-5 business days.
 You can also contact the

 Consumer Federal Protection Bureau (CFPB) to submit a complaint about your lender or loan servicer at https://www.consumerfinance.gov/complaint/.

 Additional Education Loan Content:

-process to the loan repayment process, or you can select the content that is most relevant to where you are in the student loan borrowing process.
 If at any time, you have questions about your own loan situation, please contact the Student Loan Advocate.

 ATTENTION: Providers of Private Education Loans to Students Attending Virginia Institutions of Higher Education